ClarkCGA/cloud-gap-filling-td/README.md

-# GFM Gap-Filling Training Data Generation
+# Cloud Gap Imputation Training Data Generation
 This repository contains the training data generation pipeline for Cloud Gap Imputation fine-tuning of the Prithvi Geospatial Foundation Model.

+You can access the Prithvi model on [Hugging Face](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M), and read the pre-print paper on [arXiv](https://arxiv.org/abs/2310.18660).
 <br />

 ## __Introduction__
 <br />

 This repo uses the NASA's STAC-API to query for HLS imagery given a set of image chip bboxes.
 The bboxes are generated across the CONUS using code provided in the repo.
+The bboxes are sampled using the USDA CDL data to ensure a diverse representation of land cover classes in the final dataset.
+Since the chips are defined based on CDL projection (`EPSG:5070`), each HLS tile is also projected to this CRS during data processing, and the final chips are all in `EPSG:5070`.

 There are two parts in this repo:
-1. Generating the bbox of chips in GeoJSON to be used in the query/download and chipping pipeline
+1. Generating chip bbox in GeoJSON format:
     - The notebook is located under `bbox_generate/`.
-    - This will generate two GeoJSON files one in `EPSG:4326` and one in `EPSG:5070` for chip bboxes.
+    - This process will generate two GeoJSON files one in `EPSG:4326` and one in `EPSG:5070` for chip bboxes.
 The first one is required to process the query for tiles, and the second one is needed for precise chipping of the tiles.
-2. Whole pipeline of the query/download/chipping process
+2. Querying/downloading/chipping process:
-    - TheDockerfile and notebooks are located in the root of the repo.
+    - The Dockerfile and notebooks are located in the root of the repo.

-More information is in the notebooks.
+More information is provided in the notebooks.
 <br />

 ## Build/Run Docker Environment: